dennisppaul/umfeld-arduino/README.md

-# Umgebung-Arduino
+# Umfeld-Arduino

-Board definition to run [Umgebung](https://github.com/dennisppaul/umgebung) as a board from Arduino IDE or CLI.
+Board definition to run [Umfeld](https://github.com/dennisppaul/umfeld) as a board from Arduino IDE or CLI.

-*Umgebung* is a lightweight C++ environment for small audio and graphics based applications.
+*Umfeld* is a lightweight C++ environment for small audio and graphics based applications.
 It is inspired by Processing.org and the like.

 ==THIS PROJECT IS VERY EXPERIMENTAL==

-please use the [issue tracking system](https://github.com/dennisppaul/umgebung-arduino/issues) to file feature requests and report issues.
+please use the [issue tracking system](https://github.com/dennisppaul/umfeld-arduino/issues) to file feature requests and report issues.

 currently this only works on macOS and has only been tested on: